Package Management#

 Pkg.add("Plots")

-of note is that before you are able to use a package you first need to import it, which in Julia can be achieved with the use of ‘using `.
-Infact within Julia Pkg is also a package and so needs to be imported before you are then able to import other packages.
+Of note is that before you are able to use a package you first need to import it, which in Julia can be achieved with the use of ‘using `.
+In fact within Julia Pkg is also a package and so needs to be imported before you are then able to import other packages.

 Removing Packages#